rubra-ai/rubra/docs/docs/using_rubra/assistants.md

 You can also enable additional tools for your assistant:

 - **Browser**: Enable this to allow your assistant search and open links.
 - **Knowledge**: You can upload files here.
 If you do, conversations with your assistant may include file contents.
-Files can be downloaded when Code Interpreter is enabled.
 This feature uses automated Retrieval-Augmented Generation (RAG) to enhance the assistant's responses with information from the uploaded files.
+Limited to the following file types:
+  - `.pdf`
+  - `.json`
+  - `.txt`
+  - `.md`
+  - `.html`
+  - `.log`
+  - `.rtf`

 Once you have filled in all the details, click on "Create Assistant" to create your assistant.
 You will be able to chat with this assistant in Rubra chat.